yasarertekin/xml-library-demo/README.md

 ### Objective

 Demonstrate practical understanding of XML processing libraries through:
-- Real-time performance comparison
+- Real-time performance comparison of DOM, SAX, StAX, and JAXB
 - Visual representation of differences in speed and memory usage
 - Interactive testing with various file sizes
+- XSLT transformation demonstrations
-- Concrete use case recommendations
+- Concrete use case recommendations for legislation systems

 ### Use Case: Legislation System (BWB)

 The BasisWettenBestand (BWB) contains thousands of Dutch laws in XML format.
-When rebuilding this system, the choice of XML parser is crucial for:
+When rebuilding this system, the choice of XML parser and XSLT processor is crucial for:
 - Importing large legislation files (10-100MB)
-- Real-time transformations for web display (XSLT)
+- Real-time XSLT transformations for web display
-- REST API endpoints returning legislation
+- REST API endpoints returning legislation as HTML
 - Batch processing for validation and consolidation

+---

+## Features

+### Parsing Comparison
+- Compare parsing performance of DOM, SAX, StAX, and JAXB
+- Test with 3, 100, or 1000 articles
+- View real-time metrics: parse time and memory usage
+- Generate custom XML for testing

+### XSLT Transformations
+- Transform XML to HTML using all 4 parsers
+- See embedded XSLT stylesheet in action
+- Compare XSLT performance across parsers
+- Preview styled HTML output in browser
+- Understand native vs adapter-based XSLT support

+### Performance Metrics
+- Millisecond-accurate timing
+- Memory usage tracking
+- Side-by-side comparison
+- Statistical analysis (fastest, most efficient)

 ---